Fair coins tend to land on the same side they started: Evidence from 350,757 flips: Analysis

+An initial analysis confirms the prediction from the DHM model: the coins landed how they started more often than 50\%.
+Specifically, the data feature $178{,}079$ same-side landings out of $350{,}757$ tosses, $\text{Pr}(\text{same side}) = 0.5077$, 95\% central credible interval (CI) [$0.5060$, $0.5094$] (under a binomial model with a uniform prior distribution), which is remarkably close to DHM's prediction of (approximately) 51\%.

-assuming that the coin flips are independently and identically distributed across people and coins.
-We specified two competing hypotheses for the binomial success parameter $\beta$, where success denotes the coin landing on the same side it started from:
+Evidence in favor of the DHM model's same-side bias prediction against the absence of the same-side bias can be evaluated using an informed Bayesian binomial test with $k$ same-side outcomes out of $N$ trials, $k \sim \text{Binomial}(\beta, N)$, assuming that the coin flips are independently and identically distributed across people and coins.
+We specified two competing hypotheses via the binomial success parameter $\beta$, where success denotes the coin landing on the same side it started from: